 Step One: Complete a Major or Minor Program Change form.

 Step Two: Submit completed form(s) to the School’s Executive Dean for review and approval.

 Step Three: Submit completed and signed form(s) to Manager, Academic Quality Assurance.

-Step Four: Review and feedback (if required) will be provided by the Manager, Academic Quality Assurance and consultation (if required) with CAFE staff or college service areas (e.g., curriculum specialists, admissions, scheduling, etc.) to ensure impact to students and college processes are considered
+Step Four: Review, feedback, and consultation (if required) by the Manager, Academic Quality Assurance and CAFE staff or college service areas (e.g., curriculum specialists, admissions, scheduling, etc.) to ensure impact to students and college processes are considered.

-Minor changes are approved by the Manager, Academic Quality Assurance, in consultation with the vice-president, Academic (VPA) as needed.
+Minor changes are approved by the Manager, Academic Quality Assurance, in consultation with the Executive Vice-President, Academic (EVPA) as needed.

-Major changes (with some exceptions) are presented for review to the Program Proposal Review Committee (PPRC).
-PPRC (see FAQ) will review and make recommendations to the VPA.
-The VPA will review recommendations and provide approval or communicate that approval was not granted.
+Major changes are typically presented for review by the Program Proposal Review Committee (PPRC) and to make recommendations to the EVPA.
+The EVPA will review recommendations for approval and/or modifications.

-Step Six: Following final approval of minor and major changes, the CAFE will communicate the changes to college stakeholders.
+Step Six: Following final approval of minor and major changes, the CAFE will communicate the changes to the School and appropriate college stakeholders.